youtube-blue/youtube-blue-desktop/README.md

 # YouTube  Blue Desktop (BETA)

-**YouTube Blue** is a tweaked open-source youtube client with ad-blocking, a pretty theme, picture in picture mode, video downloading and so many fancy fuctions :)
+**YouTube Blue** is a tweaked open-source YouTube client with ad-blocking, a pretty theme, picture in picture mode, video downloading and so many fancy fuctions :)
 *Disclaimer: Only works with Windows*

 # Theme